ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 3. Add the new user account to the machine you'll use to index and upload the sensitive data.

-### Install the EDM Upload Agent

-1. Sign into the designated machine with the user account that was created in the previous procedure.
+4. Sign into the designated machine with the user account that was created in the previous procedure.

-2. Download and install the EDM Upload Agent at [https://go.microsoft.com/fwlink/?linkid=2088639](https://go.microsoft.com/fwlink/?linkid=2088639).
+5. Download and install the EDM Upload Agent at [https://go.microsoft.com/fwlink/?linkid=2088639](https://go.microsoft.com/fwlink/?linkid=2088639).
 Make sure to note the installation location (such as `C:\`).

-3. To authorize the EDM Upload Agent, run the following command in Windows Command Prompt, and then sign in:
+6. To authorize the EDM Upload Agent, run the following command in Windows Command Prompt, and then sign in:

     `EdmUploadAgent.exe /Authorize`